profemzy/akowe/README.md

 - Track and categorize business expenses
 - Upload and manage receipts for expenses using Azure Blob Storage
 - Record client income with project tracking
+- Time tracking with timesheet system
+- Invoice generation from timesheet entries
 - Generate financial reports and summaries
-- Prepare data for tax season
+- Prepare data for tax season with Canadian tax support
 - User authentication and authorization
 - Admin portal for user management